Legally valid in the EU

 An electronic signature has no expiry date in principle.
 As long as the audit trail and certificate are preserved, the signature remains provably valid.

-Yes, absolutely.
+Yes.
 Employment contracts are not among the exceptions and can be fully and legally signed digitally via BuiltSign.

 The audit trail records every action: who opened the link, from which IP address, at what time, and when the signature was placed.
 With identity verification enabled, it also contains a verified match between the signer's government ID and selfie.